parkovski/wsudo/README.md

 ## What features are missing?
 Most of them.
 Here are the big ones:
-- Actually check the user's password.
-Surprisingly using "password" for everyone is not very secure.
 - Create a token for the client user instead of just duplicating the server's token.
 - Cache the users' tokens for a while after a successful authentication (note: should be per-session).
 - Implement Windows service functionality for the server.